feast-dev/feast/docs/reference/providers/local.md

 ### Description

 * Offline Store: Uses the File offline store by default.
 Also supports BigQuery as the offline store.
 * Online Store: Uses the Sqlite online store by default.
-Also supports Datastore as an online store.
+Also supports Redis and Datastore as online stores.

 ### Example